|Position:||Associate Head Coach|

 - 1993 Softball Canada Hall of Fame Inductee

-Arguably the most dominant pitcher in Nebraska history, Sippel competed for the Huskers from 1985 to 1988, earning All-America honors twice as well as academic All-America honors and a nomination for the prestigious Honda Award.
-Her success as a player has translated into the coaching field, where she is widely regarded as one of the top pitching coaches in the country, and she earned high praise on the international level when she was Team Canada's head coach.
+Arguably the most dominant pitcher in NU history, Sippel was a two-time All-American as well as the 1988 CoSIDA Academic All-American of the Year, when she was also a Honda Award nominee.
+In 2015, she was selected as softball's inductee in the inaugural Nebraska Athletics Hall of Fame class.
+Her success as a player has translated into the coaching field, where she is widely regarded as one of the top pitching coaches in the country, and she earned high praise on the international level with Team Canada.

-Sippel has had a pitcher earn regional or conference accolades nearly every season over the past 19 years.
-She has produced 19 NFCA All-Midwest region pitchers in the 19 years the award has existed and coached 20 pitchers to All-Big 12 or All-Big Ten accolades in the 19 seasons since the Big 12 was formed in 1996.
+Sippel has had a pitcher earn regional or conference accolades nearly every season over the past 20 years.
+She has produced 22 NFCA All-Midwest region pitchers in the 21 years the award has existed and coached 23 pitchers to All-Big 12 or All-Big Ten accolades in the 20 seasons since the Big 12 was formed in 1996.
 Sippel has coached more all-region pitchers than any other coach in the Midwest region, and she produced more All-Big 12 pitchers than any other coach in the conference during Nebraska's time in the league (1996-2011).
+Sippel has also coached four All-Americans, including two-time selection Tatum Edwards in 2013 and 2014.

 Ashley Hagemann did top the strikeout mark in 2012, finishing her career with 988 strikeouts.
 En route to ending her career as Nebraska's all-time strikeout leader, Hagemann also became the seventh Husker pitcher to record 700 career strikeouts.
 Six of those pitchers have been coached by Sippel, while the seventh is Sippel herself.

 Included in the 700-strikeout club are three Huskers who earned All-America honors under Sippel: Jenny Voss (1998), Walker (2000) and James (2004).
-Another All-American, Tatum Edwards (2013), hopes to join the club in 2014.
-Sippel has also helped three pitchers to a total of four academic All-America certificates.
+Edwards fell just short of joining that club, but she did become the first two-time All-American coached by Sippel, who has helped the Huskers to five All-America certificates.

 Voss helped lead Nebraska to the top winning percentage in school history and a berth in the 1998 Women's College World Series.
 A first-team All-American, Voss established school records of 40 wins, 46 complete games and 340.1 innings pitched in 1998, records that still stand today.
 Voss was still in the circle for NU in 2000, when Walker joined her as an All-American, earning second-team honors following a 21-6 season.